 - 1. Preparing separate PDB files containing individual segments of protein, solvent, etc. before running psfgen. - 2.
 Reading in the appropriate topology definition files and aliasing residue and atom names found in the PDB file to those found in the topology files.
 This will generally include selecting a default protonation state for histidine residues. - 3.
 Generating the default structure using segment and pdb commands. - 4.
 Applying additional patches to the structure. - 5.
-Reading coordinates from the PDB files. - 6.
-Guessing missing coordinates of hydrogens and other atoms. - 7.
+Reading coordinates from the PDB files.

+- 6. Deleting unwanted atoms, such as overlapping water molecules. - 7.
+Guessing missing coordinates of hydrogens and other atoms. - 8.
 Writing PSF and PDB files for use in NAMD.